5 Tips For Fishing Without Bait

 USA, California, Central Valley.
 San Luis National Wildlife Refuge Complex, ditch with fish weirs next to San Luis Camp.

 Fishing weir is one of the ancient fishing means used in Asia and the American continents for centuries.
 This method includes installing an obstruction partially or wholly across the stream to help direct the catch to the trap.
-Wiers can also be used to help lead the fish to a specific location, like a fish ladder.
+Wiers can also help lead the fish to a specific location, like a fish ladder.

 You need a weir or mesh net and an assistant to install the net to set up this trap.
 First, create a huge pool in the river you want to fish.
 Your pal can hold one end of the net as you move around the stream to form a circle.